Skeptikere-pa-puben-Oslo/event/README.md

-# event
+# Skeptikertreff
-Events planned by SppO in Oslo
+Events planned by SppO in Oslo.